davew1977/notquitehangman/join-match.md

 ---
 layout: default
 title: Join Match
-description: You're invited to join my match on Not Quite Hangman
+description: You're invited to join my match on Not Quite Hangman.
+Download the App.
+It's free and small:
 ---